The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 Trains from Berlin to Milan cover the 522 miles (842 km) long trip taking on average 15 h 6 min with our travel partners like ÖBB | ICE, Deutsche Bahn with connection, ÖBB | Nightjet, Deutsche Bahn or FlixTrain.
 Normally, there are 5 trains operating per day, including direct services available.
 While the average ticket price for this trip costs around £157, you can find the cheapest train ticket for as low as £99.
 Travellers depart most frequently from Berlin Hbf and arrive in Milano Centrale.

 Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
 A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train to Milan from Berlin.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

-Travel by train between Berlin, Germany and Milan, Italy is: Partially open.
+Travel between Berlin, Germany and Milan, Italy by train is: Fully open.

 International entry status: Entry is fully open for citizens and permanent residents of Germany

-The above information was last checked on 20/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train between Berlin and Milan closer to your date of departure here.
+The information above was last checked on 27/06/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Berlin to Milan before travelling.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Italy